-The gallbladder is a small, pear-shaped organ located under your liver.
+The gallbladder is a small, pear-shaped organ located on the underside of your liver.
 It stores bile made by the liver and sends it to the small intestine via the common bile duct (CBD) to aid in the digestion of fats.
 The CBD connects the liver, the gallbladder, and the pancreas to the small intestine.
 Gallstones blocking the CBD are the leading cause of cholecystitis.
-This blockage means that bile builds up in the gallbladder, and that buildup causes the gallbladder to become inflamed.
+This blockage causes bile to build up in the gallbladder, and that buildup causes the gallbladder to become inflamed.

-This is a serious condition.
-If not treated properly, the gallbladder could rupture.
-Treatment usually involves antibiotics, pain medications, or removal of the gallbladder.
+If this happens acutely in the face of chronic inflammation, it is a serious condition.
+The gallbladder could rupture if it’s not treated properly, and this is considered a medical emergency.
+Treatment usually involves antibiotics, pain medications, and removal of the gallbladder.

 This condition usually begins with the formation of gallstones in the gallbladder.
-According to the Cleveland Clinic, whether you have gallstones may depend on several factors, including inherited body chemistry, weight, gallbladder activity, and diet (Cleveland).
+According to the Cleveland Clinic, whether you have gallstones may depend on several factors, including:

 Gallstones form when substances in the bile form crystal-like particles.
 They can range from the size of a grain of sand to the size of a golf ball.
 The presence of gallstones causes pressure, irritation, and may cause infection.
-In time, the walls of the gallbladder begin to thicken.
+The walls of the gallbladder begin to thicken over time.
 Eventually, the gallbladder starts to shrink.
 These changes make it harder for the gallbladder to function properly.

-In addition to gallstones, cholecystitis can be caused by:
+In addition to gallstones, cholecystitis can be due to:

 - decreased blood supply to the gallbladder because of diabetes